Cross-

 Led out of the Oden Institute, CosmicAI aims to serve as a nexus of collaboration to increase the accessibility of astronomy and AI data and methods through open-source AI-powered tools, data sharing, and AI educational initiatives.

-The Oden Institute is leading research to advance the science and impact of digital twins.
+Digital twins are a key pillar of AI for Science, providing a mechanism for bi-directional interactions between the virtual and physical worlds and revolutionizing decision-making for complex physical systems.
+The Oden Institute is leading research to advance the science and application impact of digital twins.

 Our work is establishing digital twin mathematical and computational foundations, including scalable methods for data assimilation, inverse problems, decision-making and control, and new approaches to address digital twin verification, validation and uncertainty quantification.
-Our work is advancing digital twin applications across science, engineering and medicine.
+Our work is advancing digital twin applications across multiple domains of science, engineering and medicine.

 M2dt: Multifaceted Mathematics for Predictive Digital Twins